-S-SDLC involves refitting existing processes, implementing new tools, and most importantly, driving a cultural change across multiple teams.
-Security is an important part of any application.
+S-SDLC involves refitting existing processes, implementing new tools, and, most importantly, driving a cultural change across multiple teams.
+Security is an essential part of any application.
 It should be applied at all stages of the process, helping to prevent problems before they manifest themselves as security issues in production.

-The Tools in the SDLC are important, but they are not a solution to the problem.
-We jointly execute automated and manual tests, ensuring that security, operations and development teams are working together towards the same goal.
+The Tools in the SDLC are essential, but there are other solutions to the problem.
+We jointly execute automated and manual tests, ensuring that security, operations, and development teams work together toward the same goal.

 How to secure S-SDLC?

-One of the possible solutions within a scenario of searching for an S-SDLC is the structuring of an Application Security Program.
+One of the possible solutions within a scenario of searching for an S-SDLC is structuring an Application Security Program.

-An Application Security Program can structure, in addition to the entire process, the way the teams will be trained, how they help in the construction and maintenance of the process and mores.
-The implementation of a Security Champion Program can act as one of the solutions and can help to generate a complete security framework for the applications.
+An Application Security Program can structure, in addition to the entire process, the way the teams will be trained, how they help in the construction and maintenance of the process, and more.
+Implementing a Security Champion Program can act as one of the solutions and help generate a complete security framework for the applications.

 In general, the SDLC includes the following phases:

 - Security Requirements: Ensure that during this phase, the security requirements for the application are identified;

 - Design: Apply secure design and threat modeling every time, understand software architecture needs;